piotrcki/airgap-os/README.md

 * A privileged malware may alter the ISO image.
 This can be solved by using a read-only storage.
 * An unprivileged malware could use a covert channel to communicate with attackers.
 The range of such channels is usually short.
 * Data could leak through various side channels, like [TEMPEST](https://www.youtube.com/watch?v=BpNP9b3aIfY).
-* I have no ways to protect by build system from 3 letters actors.
+* I have no ways to protect my build environment from 3 letters actors.
 Build the ISO yourself to avoid this issue. :-)

 # Build